MarkusFerdinandDablander/Duvenaud_Neural_Graph_Fingerprints_tf_2_keras/README.md

 The script tf_keras_layers_neural_graph_convolutions offers the following two tf.keras layer classes (child classes of tf.keras.layers.layer):

-- NeuralFingerprintHidden: Takes the place of the operation of the hidden graph convolution in Duvenauds algorithm (see matrices H in paper).
+- **NeuralFingerprintHidden**: Takes the place of the operation of the hidden graph convolution in Duvenauds algorithm (see matrices H in paper).

-- NeuralFingerprintOutput: Takes the place of the operation of the readout convolution in Duvenauds algorithm (see matrices W in paper).
+- **NeuralFingerprintOutput**: Takes the place of the operation of the readout convolution in Duvenauds algorithm (see matrices W in paper).

 The package contains an example with a simple water solubility prediction task to illustrate how to use the layers to construct a convolutional neural graph fingerprint network.